polyu-kyfung/lammps-github-backup-cli/README.md

 The `docker-compose.yml` file is configured to run the GitHub backup service with the following key components:

 - **Environment Variables**: Loads configuration parameters from the `.env` file.
-- **Volume Mounts**: Maps the current directory, a specified project directory, and the `.ssh` directory to the container, ensuring access to necessary files and SSH keys.
+- **Volume Mounts**: Maps the current directory, a specified project directory.

 These configurations ensure a seamless and secure environment for backing up LAMMPS projects from GitHub.